Youth Ag Summit

 The Youth Ag Summit is open to applications from young people aged 18-25, who are passionate about agriculture, food security, environmental stewardship, world hunger, biotechnology, farming, or animal husbandry.
 Applicants are not required to be farmers – previous delegates have included lawyers, doctors, teachers, and business management students.

-Applications for the 2021 event will open at the end of 2020.
+Applications for the 2021 event will open in May.

 Read More About What Past Delegates Are Doing